Entry Requirements - Medicine and Surgery (five-year)

 Use of Contextual Data

-Applicants who attend a state (not independent) school that meets our threshold for either GCSE or A Level (see below), or those who have been in receipt of free school meals (FSM) during their secondary education will receive a contextual score.
+Applicants who attend a non-academically selective state (not independent) school in England that meets our threshold for either GCSE or A Level (see below), or applicants who attend any non-academically selective state school in Wales, or applicants who have been in receipt of free school meals (FSM) during their secondary education will receive a contextual score.
 The score we allocate is based on the POLAR4 quintile determined by your home postcode.

 Our offer for a contextual applicant (irrespective of POLAR4 quintile) is AAA.